near/stakewars-iii/challenges/challenge5_submission.md

 crontab -l
 ```

-You can see log messages too:
+and see log messages too:

 ```
 cat home/<USER_ID>/logs/all.log
 ```

-As well as transactions in Recent Activity of Near wallet
+as well as transactions in Recent Activity of Near wallet.

 ![img](./images/ping_1.png)